Thermodynamic Evidence for Density Wave Order in Two Dimensional 4He Supersolid

 A consistent picture emerges from the temperature dependence of the heat capacity data, shown for selected coverages in Fig.~\ref{fig:Fanoula_heat_capacity}.
-In the vicinity of the density at which a 7/12 superlattice would form, (18.8 nm$^{-2}$), a maximum in the heat capacity develops, with $\sim$1.3$k_{B}$ per $^{3}$He atom.
-At temperatures above the maximum the heat capacity decreases rather slowly with increasing temperature, while at the lowest temperatures it decreases faster than linearly, as expected for degenerate $^{3}$He impuritons at $T<<T_{F}$.
-This is a further signature of localization of $^{3}$He impuritons by interactions.
-At higher coverages, the heat capacity isotherms for 30-60\,mK show a significant drop and the temperature-dependence of the heat capacity shows more structure.
-We believe this is associated in part with promotion of some $^{3}$He atoms into the third layer, as discussed previously for the magnetization data.
+In the vicinity of the density at which the 7/12 superlattice forms, 18.8\,nm$^{-2}$, a maximum in the heat capacity develops, with $\sim$1.3$k_{B}$ per $^{3}$He atom.
+At temperatures above the maximum the heat capacity decreases rather slowly with increasing temperature, while at the lowest temperatures it decreases faster than linearly, as would have been expected for a degenerate gas of $^{3}$He impuritons at $T<<T_{F}$.
+This is a further signature of $^{3}$He impuriton interactions.
+Above 19.3\,nm$^{-2}$, the evolution of the temperature-dependence of the heat capacity indicates the progressive selective promotion of $^{3}$He to the third layer as seen in the magnetization data.
+At 20.33\,nm$^{-2}$, the linear heat capacity confirms that all the $^{3}$He forms a 2D Fermi liquid in the third layer on top of the second layer of solid $^{4}$He.